April 26, 2024

 No single law can solve our unprecedented need for housing production (the GIs returning from WWII faced a similar need).
 But Senate Bill 1537 will enable cities to help provide housing to Oregonians who all deserve a reasonably nice place to live, within the constraints of their economic abilities.
 For that reason, we cheer!

-Tags: Construction, Real Estate and Land Use, Construction and Development, Homebuilding
+Tags: Construction, Land Use, Construction and Development, Homebuilding

 Back to Top